Dr Louise Rutterford

 PhD, Biosciences, University of Exeter

 MRes Ecology and Environmental Management, University of York, Distinction.

 BSc Biology, University of York, First class honours.

-NERC CASE studentship with Cefas
+Funding Body: NERC CASE studentship with Cefas

 TAC Gordon, HR Harding, FK Clever, IK Davidson, W Davison, DW Montgomery, RC Weatherhead, FM Windsor, JD Armstrong, A Bardonnet, E Bergman, JR Britton, IM Côté, D D'Agostino, LA Greenberg, AR Harborne, KK Kahilainen, NB Metcalfe, SC Mills, NJ Milner, FH Mittermayer, L Montorio, SL Nedelec, JM Prokkola, LA Rutterford, AGV Salvanes, SD Simpson, A Vainikka, JK Pinnegar, EM Santos (2018).
 Journal of Fish Biology 92 (3), 804-827.